The Moral Compass

 WHY THIS MATTERS

-Clergy and faith leaders are already facing urgent questions:
+Faith leaders are already facing urgent questions:

 • What are the best uses of AI for faith applications?